Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

 - [Create an offer in Omni-Channel](to_be_completed)

-### Create a multi-scope offer in PIM
+### Create a multi-connection offer in PIM

+To create offers to a product for several connections at the same time, you can use the multi-connection wizard.

 #### Prerequisites

 - At least one product is created, see [Create a product](#create-a-product).
-- At least two scopes are created, see [Create a scope](/DataHub/Integration/CreateScope.md).
+- At least two connections are created, see [Create a connection](/OmniChannel/Integration/CreateConnection.md).

 #### Procedure
 *PIM > Products > Tab LIST*